Text styles, part 1: What is an aphorism?

 For those new to aphorisms, Minka recommends the book Tiheiden ajatusten (edited by Sami Feiring, Book by Book 2011), which presents the work of hundreds of Finnish aphorists.
 It gives you a general idea of the kind of aphorisms you might like.

-You should also check out the winning books in the Mirkka Rekola competition of the Finnish Aphorism Society.
-The winner of this year's competition for the second time was Titta Kurje's aphorism collection Mental Tendencies and Scattered Sizes (Aurinko Kustannus 2022).
+You should also check out the winning entries from the Mirkka Rekola Competition organized by the Finnish Aphorism Society.
+The competition was held for the first time in 2021, and in 2022, for example, Titta Kurki’s aphorism collection *Mielenväänteitä ja hajakokoja* (Aurinko Kustannus 2022) was selected as the winner.

 The feeling does not lighten, even if it crumbles piece by piece.